MCV-2025-C1-Project/Team2/Week3/README.md

 - `descriptors.py` contains all core functions for descriptor extraction, combination, and evaluation.
 - `extract_descriptors()` allows selecting descriptors (`lbp`, `dct`, `lbp+dct`, `all`) and applying optional noise removal.
 - `compute_map_at_k()` computes mAP for retrieval evaluation.
 - All experiments automatically save results in `results/` for reproducibility.
+- Run `experiments_task2_full.ipynb` to see all the experiments that are implemented.

 ## Painting detection and background removal